gouldsonium/lorerim-wiki/read-me.md

 ### Starting the Game & Important Information

-After creating your character, open your inventory to initialize the Requiem startup.
-Then, choose an alternate start.
-After spawning in, you will be given tokens to choose starting gear as well as a list of traits to choose.
-You also have a birthsign power.
+After creating your character, everything will be automated.
+You will be prompted to choose your starting skills, birthsign, traits and starting location.

+Birthsigns are permanent.
+Each birthsign becomes stronger when you max a certain skill or skills.
+These replace vanilla standing stones.

+You can pick 3 major and 5 minor skills.
+Major skills give +10 skill bonuses and determine your starting gear.
+Minor skills give +5 skill bonus.

+You can pick up to 2 traits.
+There is a way to eventually unlock a 3rd trait later in the game.

+You can either exit through the main door or pick a starting location by talking to the dragon.
+You can begin the attack on Helgen by renting the best room at Helgen's inn.

 {: .warning}
 MAKE SURE TO OPEN UP YOUR INVENTORY TO INITIALIZE REQUIREM STARTUP.